 Can you play outside?

 Yes.
 When there is a chance of rain, ceremonies are usually delayed or moved inside - so in the majority of situations, rain is a non-issue.
-I have a small white portable canopy I will set up if the skies are looking stormy, allowing me to play continuously while keeping my equipment safe.
+I have a small white portable canopy I will set up if the skies are looking stormy, allowing me to play continuously while keeping my equipment protected.

 How do you fade the recorded music, for example, when the Bride reaches the altar?

 Can you play an entire wedding ceremony with only a cello (no accompaniments)?

-Yes, by request I gladly play solo for an entire ceremony and even the whole reception.
-Nearly all of my songs can be played beautifully with solo cello, and I would let you know of those that aren't good for solo cello.
+Yes, by request I gladly play solo (unaccompanied) for an entire ceremony and even the whole reception.
+Nearly all of my songs can be played beautifully with solo cello, and I will let you know of any that aren't.

 Do you use loops in your music?

-I do not use a loop pedal or special effects (at this time), I simply play cello with my recorded accompaniments launched from an iPad.
-As a composer/producer, I only loops on special occasions, because my aesthetic goal is for recorded accompaniments to feel organic and live.
-Classical-esque.
+I do not use a loop pedal or special effects (at this time), I play natural cello with my recorded accompaniments from an iPad - both thru a speaker.